arpitbbhayani/articles/blogs/fsm.md

             self.current_state = self.q0
 ```

-The similarity between the coroutine implemtation and transition function for a state is uncanny.
+The similarity between the coroutine implementation and transition function for a state is uncanny.
 The entire implementation of this FSM can be found at [arpitbbhayani/fsm/divisibility-by-3](https://github.com/arpitbbhayani/fsm/blob/master/divisibility-by-3.ipynb)

 ## SQL Query Validator
-Now we design an FSM for a SQL Query Validator that given a sql query tells if it is valid or not.
-The FSM for the validator that covers all the queries will be massive, we just deal with the subset of it where we support sql queries like
+Now we design an FSM for a SQL Query Validator that given a SQL query tells if it is valid or not.
+The FSM for the validator that covers all the queries will be massive, we just deal with the subset of it where we support SQL queries like

 ```
 SELECT * from TABLE_NAME;
 SELECT column, [...columns] from TABLE_NAME;
 ```

-The FSM for SQL query validator that spports above mentioned queires is
+The FSM for SQL query validator that supports above-mentioned queries is

 ![fsm for sql query validator](https://user-images.githubusercontent.com/4745789/79635523-1c1a1800-818f-11ea-8afe-fe8065b55791.png)